ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Case Study: Shifting

 \subsection{Dataset}

 We make use of the same modified RTS-GMLC test case as described in the accounting-only case study, which provides a year's worth of hourly load and generation data.
-Whereas the accounting-only case study added fixed 250MW data-center loads, the data-centers are new allowed to vary their load in order to minimize emissions.
+Whereas the accounting-only case study added fixed 250MW data-center loads, the data-centers are new allowed to increase or decrease their load by up to 20\% relative to the 250MW baseline in order to minimize emissions.